 #13.
 Internet of Everything

 "The internet of everything, economic diversity, and the blockchain will be a few of the biggest influences on small businesses.
 Media is an industry that has begun to shift in incredible ways.
-We started with magazines and newspapers, but then we moved online to find blogs, websites, and now we even have companies like Twitter dedicated to live updates and information.
+We started with magazines and newspapers, but then we moved online to find blogs, custom design websites, and now we even have companies like Twitter dedicated to live updates and information.
 The future, though, is limitless as the media goes beyond just what we read.

 Thanks to Yumna, Social Champ.